MaudDibb/Manda/README.md

 - radial offset.
 This lets you adjust where the radials start around the circle.
 By default its 0 but you can change this value to move the radial lines. several quick keys are defined that set this to 0, 1/4, 1/2 and 3/4 angle between radials.
 This control also works with mousewheel, in .25 degree increments
 - radial mirroring.
 When enabled, this will create a 'reflection' of the dots around the radial lines.
 This is VERY handy when doing flower petal designs.
 - snap to radials.
 When enabled, the cursor will snap to the radial lines, allowing precise positioning when putting down your shapes.
+- repeat. ctrl-alt-click will repeat the cursor shape around the set the current center is sitting on. look at the 12/4 update to see what it does.
 - color picker.
 This is the color area on the top of the toolbox where you pick hue,saturation and luminance of a color.
 Clicking in the circle or box will set the color you want.
 There arow keys and \[,\] keys allow you to tweak the colors as you go.
 Shift + those keys will give you larger adjustments
 - zoom and pan.
 Mousewheel to zoom, ctrl + left mouse button/drag will pan the image
 - adjust dot size.
 Shift + mousewheel will adjust the dot size